javascript-2020/code-projects/README.md

 <br>

+***

 ### install

-global installation is the recommended way to install
+npm global installation is the recommended way to install

     npm install http-file-upload -g